 Those looking for tickets enter their credit card information in the BM system and the system automatically matchs them with returned tickets on a first-come first-served basis.

 IMPORTANT: You buy the tickets online, but unfortunately they don’t send them to you digitally; they send them to you via mail.
 Make sure they are sent to an address where it is unlikely for the tickets to be stolen/lost.
 Even if you have proof of purchase, you won’t be able to enter without the actual tickets.

 Other Ways to Find Tickets

 Low Income Tickets – There is a discount ticket program to include people from different income levels.
 Tickets cost $210 each.
 You can apply in April.

 Volunteering – If you volunteer to work for Burning Man for a certain amount of time (60 hours, I think) you get a free ticket.

 Black Market – Some people who have no intention of going, buy tickets to sell them on the black market.
 For instance, a Burner from Berlin whom we met on our flight to the U.S. had paid $1,200 for a ticket.
 And a friend of his had paid $1,700!
-This is one of the things that worry Burning Man; they don’t want the tickets themselves to turn into commodities, as decommodification is one of its fundamental principles.
-Don’t buy tickets off the black market and feed these opportunists.
-You may actually end up with a fake ticket, which the scanners at the Burning Man entrance won’t recognize.
+This is one of the things that worry Burning Man; they don’t want the tickets to turn into commodities, as decommodification is one of its fundamental principles.
+Don’t buy tickets off the black market.
+You may actually end up with a fake ticket which the scanners at the Burning Man entrance won’t recognize.